yjyan7/academic-kickstart/content/publication/yan-2013/index.md

   in most areas of the plateau, suggesting that rapid speciation and environment filtering dominated the assembly of communities on the plateau.
-We further propose that biodiversity conservation in this area should better take into account ecological features for different life-forms and phylogenetic lineages.
+We further propose that biodiversity conservation in this area should better take into account ecological features for different life-forms and phylogenetic lineages.'

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus